Using PTZ camera as an alarm sensor

 U-alarm is based on one of Ultinous’s in-house developed datasets and AI video analysis and is a further development of the previous software version named U-vap.
 The data set for U-alarm has been trained with just over 8 million images to classify people in outdoor environments.

-Level 1.
+Step 1.
 Radar for detection and tracking of movements

-Level 2.
+Step 2.
 PTZ camera for image verification of detected movements

-Level 3.
+Step 3.
 AI video analysis for object classification

 The field test began in early January -21 when Securify gained access to a BETA version of the U-alarm.
 The objective was to test U-alarm in as realistic and challenging circumstances as possible.
 Not the standard setup used by many to showcase their products, using their back yard or other close perimeters as a scene.